 In Fall of 2018, the Solera Quartet, released its debut studio album entitled "Every Moment Present," working with Grammy-winning producer Jesse Lewis.
 The upcoming 2019-2020 season will see the release and launch of several more debut albums: the Carr-Petrova Duo’s debut album entitled "Novel Voices" on the NAXOS label, the Iris Trio’s debut album "Homage and Inspiration," and a multi-album recording project with Enescu Competition Grand Prize Winner, Josu de Solaun, recording the piano and string chamber music of George Enescu.
-Ms. Carr also recorded the Viola Sonata and early chamber works of Jennifer Hidgon for the NAXOS label in 2012.
+Ms. Carr also released the Viola Sonata and early chamber works of Jennifer Higdon on the NAXOS label in 2012.

 Ms. Carr is on the Viola Faculties of both the Juilliard School's Precollege Program and the Alberto Jonas International School of Music in Valencia, Spain, and is also the Founding Director for Project: Music Heals Us, a non-profit which brings free chamber music performances and interactive programming to marginalized populations with limited ability to access the Arts themselves.
 She holds a B.M. and M.M. from the Juilliard School, having studied with Heidi Castleman, Steven Tenenbom, Patinka Kopec, and Pinchas Zukerman.